 Johnson & Johnson develops consumer products, medical devices and pharmaceuticals—and McEvoy is at the helm of its global Medical Devices Companies.
 She shares how she has navigated the pandemic, grown professionally and personally as a result, and helped impact the lives of millions during this unique moment in history.

 The heart condition affects up to six million Americans, and raises the risk of stroke five-fold.
-One patient describes what it was like to learn she had atrial fibrillation—and the unexpected positive impact it has had on her life.
+For National Women's Heart Week, one patient describes what it was like to learn she had atrial fibrillation—and the unexpected positive impact it has had on her life.

 Cardiologist C. Michael Gibson is heading up a virtual research study that uses wearable technology and cutting-edge apps to help detect atrial fibrillation, one of the biggest risk factors for stroke.
 We dive into how the study will work.

 If getting healthy is one of your resolutions—and you’ve wondered about bariatric surgery—here are answers to some common questions, including what BMI you really need to have to qualify for the procedure and whether you can expect to gain any weight back.

 Lisa Deck was just 21 when she had her first stroke.
 She would go on to have three more, as well as face a rare diagnosis of moyamoya disease.
-For American Stroke Awareness Month, we’re sharing her incredible story of survival and living with a chronic illness.
+For World Stroke Day, we’re sharing her incredible story of survival and living with a chronic illness.